Object pool pattern: C#

+In the code above, the PooledObject has properties for the time it was created, and another, that can be modified by the client, that is reset when the PooledObject is released back to the pool.
+Shown is the clean-up process, on release of an object, ensuring it is in a valid state before it can be requested from the pool again.

 Go

 The following Go code initializes a resource pool of a specified size (concurrent initialization) to avoid resource race issues through channels, and in the case of an empty pool, sets timeout processing to prevent clients from waiting too long.